Vol. I · Dispatch

 Thesis

-The argument
+The same argument in different clothes.

 More dispatches where this came from.
 Filed under the assumption you're early.